lstefano71/DyalogHmonClient/memory-bank/progress.md

 - No adapter code implemented yet.

 ## Evolution of project decisions
+- ADR #1: Adopted unified event stream and removed obsolete event-based APIs as of 2025-07-18.
 - Feature Brief #4: Adopted configurable, per-command timeouts for orchestrator as of 2025-07-17.
 - Feature Brief #2: Adopted typed, specific exceptions for error handling in Dyalog.Hmon.Client.Lib as of 2025-07-17.
 - Feature Brief #1: Adopted Polly for resilient connection retries in ServerConnection.cs as of 2025-07-17.